-What’s even more interesting is that Diskin is a frequent traveller and made the apps because he was a bit frustrated in all of the time it took to organize everything.
+What’s even more interesting is that Diskin, a frequent traveler, created the apps out of frustration with the time it took to organize everything.
 I think we’ve all been in that spot once or twice.
+For those who love streamlined travel planning, platforms like the Allworld website can be a lifesaver, offering tools and resources to simplify the process and make every journey smoother.

 I spent some time with Diskin discussing the apps and took a look at some of the features.
 You wouldn’t think a travel app would have any cool features, but Travel Assistant definitely did.